agda/agda2hs/docs/source/features.md

 ## 0-Quantity Parameters

-Parameters can be annotated with a _quantiy_ of either `0` or `ω` (the default quantity is `ω` if not quantity is explicitly annotated).
+Parameters can be annotated with a _quantity_ of either `0` or `ω` (the default quantity is `ω` if no quantity is explicitly annotated).
 Such parameters are irrelevant to evaluation, so they are irrelevant to the compiled Haskell program, and so agda2hs erases them.

 Agda:
 ```agda